tempus-app/tempus/docs/frontend/Contributing.md

 |        Adding a translation        |
 |            Adding tests            |

-## Adding a View
+## Adding a Bounded Context

-First we must understand a view.
-A view is a collection of pages that share similar elements/functionality.
-For example under `libs/client/onboarding-client` we have views such as `business-owner`, `resource`, and `signup`.
+First we must understand what a bounded context is.
+A bounded context is a collection of pages that share similar elements/functionality.
+For example under `libs/client/onboarding-client` we have bounded contexts such as `business-owner`, `resource`, and `signup`.
 These are a collection of folders grouped together which require many pages but have similar a domain.
-The `business-owner` view for example would have pages that are required by the business owner such as managing and viewing resources pages.
-In general, these views each have a similar structure of `data-access`, `features`, and `shell` folders. `data-access` handles store related activities, `features` contains the pages, and the `shell` handles the routing.
+The `business-owner` bounded context for example would have pages that are required by the business owner such as managing and viewing resources pages.
+In general, these  bounded contexts each have a similar structure and contains the `data-access`, `features`, and `shell` folders. `data-access` handles store related activities, `features` contains the pages, and the `shell` handles the routing.
 For more information regarding the structure refer to the frontend structure [document](./FileStructure.md).

 ## Adding a Library